Geisinger’s Aalpen Patel on Using AI for medical diagnosis to Reduce Diagnosis time

 Harry Glorikian: Yeah, that is interesting.
 So here’s 2 questions, one is what are the issues about putting this into clinical practice and then another question that I have would be I always find that people take the systems and try to stick them into an existing workflow and then I always wonder to myself because of the power of the system, does it make more sense to change the work floor around the system rather than take the system and shove it into the workflow?
 Do you see what I’m saying?

 Dr. Aalpen Patel: Yes.
 No, I absolutely agree with you.
-So, there are 2 competing forces here, number one is that we are talking about thousands of health care workers with physicians, nurses and others who are used to have one particular kind of workflow, to change that is not going to happen fast, so but how do you make changes with AI without actually changing some of those workflows?
+So, there are 2 competing forces here, number one is that we are talking about thousands of health care workers with physicians, nurses and others who are used to have one particular kind of workflow, to change that is not going to happen fast, so but how do you make changes with AI for medical diagnosis without actually changing some of those workflows?
 So as an informaticist I want to change all those workflows because I think a lot of the process will be affected if you change the workflow but on the other hand when I talk to our physicians, they said you’re going to ask you to do one more thing, you’re going to ask you do things that is completely differently but not only in one place but in many places.

 So, there is sort of a change fatigue.
-So I think we have to sort of pay attention to that as well and so one can ask that can I use that machine learning and AI techniques to actually obviate the need for work flow change and I think initially that has to be done so that we can actually improve patient care but eventually some of the workflows may be fixed as well.
+So I think we have to sort of pay attention to that as well and so one can ask that can I use that machine learning and AI for medical diagnosis techniques to actually obviate the need for work flow change and I think initially that has to be done so that we can actually improve patient care but eventually some of the workflows may be fixed as well.

 Harry Glorikian: So, does that beg like a real change in medical school?